-This blog is made possible by funding from the Oregon Department of Transportation to tell the stories of the women who are working to build Oregon’s transportation systems.
+This blog is made possible by funding from the Oregon Department of Transportation to tell the stories of the women and minority men who are working to build Oregon’s transportation systems.

 3934 NE Martin Luther King Jr. Blvd. #101 | Portland, Oregon 97212 | phone: 503.335.8200 | fax: 503.249.0445